nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2025-07-23-edit-a-claim-iteration.md

 ## Why we did this work

-Our first iteration of design and testing on this problem space is documenting in the post [Edit a claim - processor side](../edit-a-claim).
+Our first iteration of design and testing on this problem space is documented in the post [Edit a claim - processor side](../edit-a-claim).
 In that first iteration we sought to use design work we had done previously but didn't move into testing due to a change in priorities.
 That work was documented in the post [Reducing the reliance on offline records](../claim-view-iteration).

 What we tested in the first round of edit a claim work involved this revamped claim view.
-What we had were mixed findings on this new claim view and due to the size of changes alongside the edit a claim options made for more difficult research analysis.
+What we had were mixed findings on this new claim view and the size of changes alongside the edit a claim options made for more difficult research analysis.
 Following cross discipline discussions we agreed that the priority was to get the edit a claim feature out as quickly as possible.
-This meant that the substantial changes made to the claim view with the lack of clear concensus in insights was not a viable route of exploration for us.
+This meant that the substantial changes made to the claim view, with the lack of clear consensus in insights, was not a viable route of exploration for us.

-We agreed that we would constraint ourselves to minimise any changes to the keep to the structure of the current claim design that is in live.
+We agreed that we would constrain ourselves and minimise any changes to the structure of the current live claim design.
 This meant that the edit a claim option would be surfaced through an additional radio button answer to the existing two evidence questions.
 The overall flow of the screens would also remain the same with only screens that are essential to meet business requirements being added.
 This may result in reduced usability as we know from previous research that the existing design of the claim view has usability issues.

 ## What our ideas were